 Another drawback is ‘cash drag’.
 Your money only earns for you when it’s lent out, so interest and capital repayments need to be re-invested promptly.
 Some providers re-invest funds automatically.

-If you’re interested in IFISAs, start investing a small proportion of your overall funds and test it out at the riskier end of your portfolio and monitor progress, but be cautious because it’s yet to be tested by an economic downturn and there’s little protection if things go wrong.
+If you’re interested in IFISAs, start investing a small proportion of your overall funds and test it out at the riskier end of your portfolio and monitor progress, but be cautious because there’s less protection if things go wrong.